 - support for interdisciplinary research teams

-Founded in 1964, LRRC is an integrated program of graduate education, research, and direct service to workers and the labor movement.
+Founded in 1964, the Labor Relations and Research Center (LRRC) is an integrated program of graduate education, research, and direct service to workers and the labor movement.
 The Center's faculty and staff also conduct national research about work and labor, including research on organizing, strategic campaigns, labor and community coalitions, living wage campaigns, and globalization.
 Much of this work has been funded by the labor movement.
 We also offer research services in support of organizing, bargaining, and in the policy arena for regional and local unions and state and central labor bodies.

-Established in 2002 with support from the National Science Foundation, NCDG is based in the Center for Public Policy and Administration.
+Established in 2002 with support from the National Science Foundation, the National Center for Digital Government (NCDG) is based in the School of Public Policy.
 Its mission is to build global research capacity, to advance practice, and to strengthen the network of researchers and practitioners engaged in building and using technology and government.
 NCDG strives to apply and extend the social sciences for research at the intersection of governance, institutions and information technologies.

 The National Center for Technology and Dispute Resolution supports and sustains the development of information technology applications, institutional resources, and theoretical and applied knowledge for better understanding and managing conflict.
 The Center believes that networked information technology can be uniquely leveraged to expand and improve conflict management resources and expertise.
 We are only at the beginning of understanding how individuals separated by great physical, cultural, or technological distances can utilize resources and expertise virtually.
 We conceive of the online environment as a "place" where increasingly powerful tools will be available for working to find solutions to many forms of offline/online conflict, whether they are public or private, whether they involve commercial transactions or other social relationships, and whether they are international or domestic.

-The School of Public Policy is the hub of interdisciplinary public policy research, teaching, and engagement at the University of Massachusetts Amherst.
+The School of Public Policy (SPP) is the hub of interdisciplinary public policy research, teaching, and engagement at the University of Massachusetts Amherst.
 SPP attracts high-caliber national and international students to its Masters of Public Policy (MPP) program.
 SPP also offers a certificate in public policy available to UMass Amherst undergraduates.
-Home to a growing number of research initiatives, SPP houses the National Center for Digital Government, Science & Technology in Society and the Public Engagement Project.
+Home to a growing number of research initiatives, SPP houses the National Center for Digital Government, the Science, Technology, and Society Initiative, and the Public Engagement Project.

-The Science, Technology & Society Initiative (STS) promotes multidisciplinary collaboration among the natural, physical and social sciences, engineering and public policy.
+The Science, Technology, and Society Initiative (STS) promotes multidisciplinary collaboration among the natural, physical and social sciences, engineering and public policy.
 It is a hub for interdisciplinary research on the Internet and society, the societal implications of nanotechnology, and ethics.

 The UMass Amherst Design Center in Springfield (Design Center) is a collaboration between the UMass Department of Landscape Architecture and Regional Planning, the Architecture + Design Program, and UMass Extension/Center for Agriculture.
 Open since 2009, it provides an inviting and creative workspace in downtown Springfield where UMass Amherst students and staff interact with city officials, design and planning professionals and the general public.

-Anthropology offers several field programs that offer in-depth training, including the Field School in Archaeological Heritage, the Field and Lab Methods in Bioarchaeology and Forensic Anthropology , the Archaeological Field School Israel, and the Madagascar, Past and Present: Biodiversity, Extinction, and Conservation.
+The Department of Anthropology offers several field programs that offer in-depth training through the UMass Amherst Summer Field Schools, including the Field School in Archaeological Heritage, the Field and Lab Methods in Bioarchaeology and Forensic Anthropology, the Archaeological Field School Israel, and the Madagascar, Past and Present: Biodiversity, Extinction, and Conservation.

 Archaeological Services is a consulting organization with expertise in a wide variety of cultural resource management surveys.
 The staff has completed more than 500 regulatory compliance research projects over the past two decades.
 They offer extensive experience with federal and state regulatory standards for survey project management, research methodology, fieldwork, analysis, and correspondence with State Historic Preservation Officers, and is committed to timely, responsive action to serve the compliance needs of our clients.